-The current world system began to develop around the 15th century, when modern states started to form due to a process marked by both integration and disintegration of earlier political authority.
+The current world system began to develop around the 15th century, with the emergence of modern states through a process marked by both integration and disintegration of earlier political authority.
 The Treaty of Westphalia (1648) more than any other event, demarcated the change between the old and the new system.